 - perfect of quick placeholders

 - single style

 - only characters

-Smash illustration give you the chance of using over 250 free characters and objects and putting them into over 20 unique scenes, thus creating your own illustration using there own generator.
+Smash illustration gives you the chance of using over 250 free characters and objects and putting them into over 20 unique scenes, thus creating your own illustration using their generator.
 Perfect for storytelling and use on websites and mobile devices.
 The consistent style heavy style character with unusually small facial features is distinctive, this will make your stories memorable but if you’re unlucky enough for someone close to have used the same it will be immediately obvious.
-If you like the style and get the hang off it, there’s the possibility to upgrade for more characters and regular updates.
+If you like the style and get the hang of it, there’s the possibility to upgrade for more characters and regular updates.

 - free for commercial and personal use

 Humaaans is a free library to mix-&-match illustrations of people.
 Similar to Smash you can create your own illustrations but here you have greater customizing power allowing you to customize their positions, clothing, colors, and hairstyles. and rotate features.
 Then you add backgrounds and change the colors to create something original and use the templates for ease.
 It’s available on Sketch, Figma, InVision Studio, and Adobe XD with flat SVG and PNG.

 absurd.design has a set of free surrealist illustrations for app or landing page messages, presentations, articles, or anything else you can think of.
 The style is as distinctive as you’d expect and you can truly stand out if this suits your theme.
 Whilst there is a free option there is also the possibility of buying a set for your own exclusive use.

 - limited to surrealist style